 ASSURE Test Process

 All Diamond Verification Instruments have been tested with the verified ASSURE Sample in accordance with the Diamond Verification Instrument Standard by an independent third-party laboratory.
 In the first year of testing (2019), the instruments have been tested on loose stones samples, tests with mounted stones samples will follow.

 The ASSURE Sample is the set of stones used to test the Diamond Verification Instrument.
 It consists of a carefully selected mix of diamonds, synthetic diamonds and, when applicable, diamond simulants.
 The ASSURE Sample is designed to be very challenging and to include a broad range of types of natural diamond and synthetic diamond.
 It is not intended to replicate ordinary commercial use of the instrument in question.
 Accordingly, ASSURE test results are not necessarily an indicator of how effectively the instrument would perform in normal commercial operating conditions.

-We put together a sample with a high proportion of synthetic diamonds, as an example, the ASSURE Core Sample contains 1,000 diamonds, 200 synthetic diamonds and, if applicable, 200 diamond simulants.
+We put together a sample with a high proportion of synthetic diamonds, as an example, the ASSURE Core Sample contains 1,000 loose natural diamonds, 200 loose synthetic diamonds and, if applicable, 200 loose diamond simulants.
 The proportion of synthetic diamonds is much higher than would be normal in a contaminated parcel, which enabled the instruments to be tested on a broad range of synthetic diamond material without the need for an excessively large natural diamond sample.